ohmcodes/Ubuntu-Server-Use-Git-Deploy-Keys/README.md

 just press ENTER or for advance user you can put a name on it and it will save to current directory you are on.

-Enter passphrase (empty for no passphrase):
+Enter passphrase (empty for no passphrase): (leave it blank if you dont want to input it everytime you do push/pull)

 Enter (bypass) or put passphrase for more security